Cindysaliba/Getting-and-Cleaning-Data/CodeBook.md

 `finalData` is the final data set created from calculating the mean in the `Subject` and `Activity` column.

-Finally,
 ```r
 write.table(finalData, "Final_Data.txt", row.name=FALSE)
 ```
-will write the `finalData` to an output file in the main directory.
+The above code will write the `finalData` to an output file in the main directory.